Giza & Sakkara Pyramids • Felucca • Museum • Coptic Cairo • Islamic Cairo • Citadel

 Beit el-Suhaymi (1648, extended 1796)

+The best example of an Ottoman house in Cairo is just a few steps down a side street off Sharia Mu’izz.
+Its recent restoration has left it feeling a little sparse but it’s beautifully decorated and gives an authentic impression of the habits and lifestyle of the wealthy during the Ottoman era.
 The central courtyard of this mansion and caravanserai is flanked by approximately 30 chambers; strictly segregated between the Salamlik and Haramlik and include grand reception halls, bedrooms, bathrooms, storerooms and a takhtabush.
 The house provides an excellent insight into the climate control methods utilised (by the wealthy at least) before the advent of air-conditioning: the courtyard retained and diffused cooler night air into rooms during the day while a domed aperture in the centre of the reception provided an outlet for warm air.
 These were augmented by a fountain below the dome, high ceilings, marble floors, mashrabiya screens and a malqaf that distributed cold air to the inner chambers.
+The house is also a creativity centre and hosts a number of activities that seek to preserve Egypt’s musical and cultural traditions.

-SabilKuttab of Abdel Katkhuda (1744)
+Sabil–Kuttab of Abdel Katkhuda (1744)

 This iconic and exquisite little building fulfilled humble but essential purposes: a sabil is a public drinking fountain, a kuttab a Quranic school and their combination provided two things extolled by the Prophet – i.e. water for the thirsty and spiritual instruction for the unenlightened.
+The structure blends Mamluk and Ottoman styles and is beautifully decorated with ornamented vaulting, polychrome marble, mashrabiya and glazed ceramics.

 Bein al-Qasreen (Between the palaces)

-Once the site of two Fatimid royal palaces, the area immediately south of the sabilkuttab is now occupied by three great Mamluk complexes which form one of Cairo’s (or anywhere else for that matter) most remarkable assemblies of Islamic architecture .
+Once the site of two Fatimid royal palaces, the area immediately south of the sabil–kuttab is now occupied by three great Mamluk complexes which form one of Cairo’s (or anywhere else for that matter) most remarkable assemblies of Islamic architecture .

 Madrasa & Mausoleum of Sultan al-Zahir Barquq (1386)